 What is CBDa?

-Research into CBDa indicates that this acidic cannabinoid precursor may have unique benefits that significantly boost its value.
+Research into CBDa indicates that this cannabinoid precursor may have unique benefits that significantly boost its value.

 What is CBDa made from?